Pascal-So/peg-solitaire/report/paper.typ

 == Bloom Filters

-Bloom Filters are probabilistic datastructures that provide two operations: we can add an element to a set, and we can ask whether a given element is present in the set @bloom_spacetime_1970.
-A bloom filter requires much less storage than simply storing all of the elements, but the downside is that there is a small chance of getting an incorrect answer when checking for presence.
+Bloom Filters are probabilistic data structures that provide two operations: we can add an element to a set, and we can ask whether a given element is present in the set @bloom_spacetime_1970.
+A bloom filter requires much less storage than simply storing all the elements, but the downside is that there is a small chance of getting an incorrect answer when checking for presence.

 If an element is in the set, then a bloom filter will always correctly respond "Yes" when asking for that element.
 But